Hyundai Elantra: Seventh generation (CN7; 2020)

 The seventh generation Elantra, which was released for the 2021 model year, was unveiled on 17 March 2020 in West Hollywood, with model code name CN7.
 It teased a new "parametric dynamics" design language, and a return to a longer and wider fastback rear end sports sedan style.
 The interior features more rear legroom and a new instrument panel design with available twin digital display screens.
 The car went on sale in late 2020 in the U.S. and Canada.

 The Elantra includes Hyundai’s Smart Sense safety technology which includes Forward Collision-Avoidance Assist (FCA), Blind-Spot Collision-Avoidance Assist (BCA), Rear Cross Traffic Collision-Avoidance Assist (RCCA), Lane Keeping Assist (LKA) and Smart Cruise Control with Stop & Go (SCC).

 It was selected as the 2021 North American Car of the Year.

-In Australia and New Zealand, the seventh-generation Elantra is badged as the i30 Sedan, to allow Hyundai to integrate the Elantra with the popular i30 hatchback for combined sales figures.
+In Australia, the seventh-generation Elantra is badged as the i30 Sedan, to allow Hyundai to integrate the Elantra with the popular i30 hatchback for much higher combined sales figures.
+It is available in the base level i30 sedan trim, i30 sedan hybrid, i30 N-Line sedan, and i30 N trims.

+In China, the Elantra was introduced in October 2020 for the 2021 model year.
+The Elantra is available in two models known as 1.5 and N-Line.
+Standard engines consist of the 1.5 litre naturally aspirated unit paired to a CVT transmission for 1.5 models and the 1.4 litre turbo is paired to a 7-speed dual clutch automatic transmission for the N-Line.
+N-Line trims are known as Leading, Elite, Premium, and Flagship with actual trims known as GLS, GLX, LUX, and TOP.

+This generation is also the first in China to not offer a manual transmission option since local assembling and production began in 2003.

 In Vietnam, the seventh-generation Elantra was introduced on 14 October 2022 and is offered in three grade levels; Standard, Special and N-Line.
 Engine options include the 1.6-litre petrol engine paired with 6-speed automatic on Standard and Special grades, the 2.0-litre petrol engine paired with 6-speed automatic on Special grade, while the N-Line grade gets the Smartstream G 1.6-litre T-GDi engine paired with 7-speed DCT.

+In the Philippines, the seventh-generation Elantra was introduced on 4 April 2024 as the high-performance N model.
+The regular Elantra range was introduced on 11 April 2025 with five variants: 1.6 STD, 1.6 GL, 1.6 HEV GLS, 1.6 HEV Premium and 1.6T N Line.

-It is the first generation of Elantra to not be sold in any Western Europe country.
+It is the first generation of Elantra to not be sold in any Western European country, with the exception of Poland, Romania and the French Overseas collectivity of Saint Martin.